jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 It was my first serious exposure to [Microservices](https://www.oreilly.com/content/a-quick-and-simple-definition-of-microservices/) where the concept started to click for me.
 ___Microservices___ was the buzzword of the day just as ___Object-Oriented___ had been a buzzword several decades ago and ___LLMs/Generative-AI/AI-Agents/Etc___ are the buzzwords today.

-I kept count of the number of times that [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) was mentioned at talks I attended.
-I think it was six or seven.

-One of the great resources on the internet is the enormous archive of conference presentations available for free on YouTube and Vimeo.
+The internet is the enormous archive of conference presentations available for free on YouTube and Vimeo.

 You can watch talks from internationally recognized software engineers that previously required expensive travel and conference admission.